-The incentive plan target group comprises approximately 30 persons.
-The total maximum amount of remuneration to be paid on the basis of the incentive plan is 500,000 Orion Corporation B shares and a cash payment corresponding to the value of the shares.
+The target group of the plan that began in 2010 consists of approximately 30 people.
+The total maximum amount of rewards to be paid on the basis of the plan is 500,000 Orion Corporation B shares and a cash payment corresponding to the value of the shares.
+By 31 December 2014, a total of 365,113 Orion Corporation B shares had been paid as rewards under this plan.